carpentries-incubator/pangenomics/_episodes/08-tda.md

 ## Simplicial homology

 Simplicial homology is a technique used to quantify the topological structure of a simplicial complex.
 This technique is based on the identification of cycles and voids in the complex, which can be quantified by assigning integer values called "homology degrees".
 Simplicial homology is often used in topological data analysis to find patterns and structures in the data.

-**Betti Numbers:** Betti numbers are numerical invariants that measure the number of connected components and holes in a simplicial complex.
-Betti-0 counts the number of connected components, while Betti-1 counts the number of one-dimensional holes.
+Some definitions that we must keep in mind are the following.

 **Holes:** Holes are empty regions or connected spaces in a simplicial complex.
 Simplicial homology allows for the detection and quantification of the presence of holes in the complex.

 **Connected Components:** Connected components are sets of simplices in a simplicial complex that are connected to each other through shared simplices.
 Simplicial homology can identify and count the connected components in the complex.

+**Betti Numbers:** Betti numbers are numerical invariants that measure the number of connected components and holes in a simplicial complex.
+Betti-0 ($\beta_0$) counts the number of connected components, while Betti-1 ($\beta_1$) counts the number of one-dimensional holes.

 > ## Exercise 2:  Identify Betti number